krtkush/krtkush.github.io/_posts/2025-03-27-joy-of-gaming-adult.md

 _PlayStation 3_ and _XBox 360_.
 And of course, the insane looking hardware from _Alienware_.
 Game reviews were fun to read, and getting into the lore of games like _Half Life_ was thrilling.

-As I got older, and magazines stop becoming a thing, I got more interested in programming and other things tech.
+As I got older, and magazines stopped becoming a thing, I got more interested in programming and other things tech,
-Until two years back when my wife gifted me a _Nintendo Switch_ and then a year later, I bought the _Steam Deck_.
+until two years back when my wife gifted me a _Nintendo Switch_ and then a year later, I bought the _Steam Deck_.
 The fact that I never played many video games as a child made me experience a lot of things for the first time.
-_Zelda BOTW_ gave me a sense of wonder that I had not felt for a very long time, and the _Doom (2016 and eternal)_ made me feel like an unstoppable force. _Alien Isolation_ introduced another world of gaming to me altogether which I can't wait to delve into again.
+_Zelda BOTW_ gave me a sense of wonder that I had not felt for a very long time, and _Doom (2016 and eternal)_ made me feel like an unstoppable force. _Alien Isolation_ introduced another world of gaming to me altogether which I can't wait to delve into again.
 But the most joy comes from playing games that I had mostly just read about as a child.
 Playing _Half Life_ and _Black Mesa_ on the Deck seemed like the right thing to do and the right way to experience them.
-The act felt like a homage to Valve.
+The act felt like an homage to Valve.
 And while the Switch is not being used as much as before, I can't wait to play some OG Nintendo titles on it because Nintendo never officially existed in India—even now.

-In a way, I am glad that I played a few video games as a child.
+In a way, I am glad that I played really few video games as a child.
-Getting into them now makes technology fun again when otherwise most things in tech seem to be either reparative or even depressing dystopian.
+Getting into them now makes technology fun again when otherwise most things in tech seem to be either repetitive or depressingly dystopian.